top of page

 • Use positive language: Replace criticism with constructive feedback that guides improvement.

-• Make lessons fun: as mentioned, incorporate games, challenges, and friendly competitions to keep kids interested.
+• Make lessons fun: Incorporate games, challenges, and friendly competitions to keep kids interested.

 • Be patient: Allow time for kids to develop skills at their own pace without pressure.